Commercial Mortgage Loans

-As mentioned above, it's normally used for buying a new property.
-Unlike secured and unsecured loans, commercial finance can be used for just about anything.
+As mentioned above, these types of loans usually cover the purchase of new or existing property.
+Unlike secured and unsecured loans, commercial finance can finance just about anything.
 Here are some examples:

-- Purchase an existing business to integrate into your existing operations.
+- Purchase a business to integrate into your existing operations.

 - Raise working capital or purchase stock and materials.